sdatspun2/api-standards/index.md

 }
 ```

-A long running client can store these links in its database for later use.
+A client can store these links in its database for later use.

 A client may then want to display a set of users and their details before the admin decides to delete one of the users.
 So the client does a `GET` to the same fixed URI `/users`.